dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 46: February 13, 2017

+**Today's Progress**: #Javascript30 binge on the flight from Seattle to Lihue.
+Lessons 22 - 26.#Javascript30; lesson 22 - Follow along link highlighting

+**Thoughts**: After almost a week, got back into an honest groove.
+Perfect time to do so on a 6 hour flight.
+I think I got in about 4 hours in.
+Built 2 different menu systems w/ animations.
+The speech synthesis lesson seems to require an internet connection.
+Will test my work when can.
+Sticky nav bar worked out nice, then after a short lesson on event bubbling control, created another cool navbar like used on stripe.com.

 ###Day 45: February 12, 2017

 **Today's Progress**: #Javascript30; lesson 22 - Follow along link highlighting